-Cannabis and climate change
+climate change and farming

-Quite a coincidence, that we should be talking about building a cannabis industry at the exact time climate change poses its deepest challenge to civilization’s hegemony.
+Quite a coincidence that we should be talking about building a cannabis industry, at the exact time, climate change poses its deepest challenge to civilization’s hegemony.
 Or maybe it isn’t.

 To be sure, there’s a lot of attention given to business models and brands that, when you take a look at them, are really just business as usual.
 It’s the same men – and they’re usually men – sitting in the boardroom seats, and it’s the same extractive, profit-driven incentives driving all of them, no matter what their rhetoric.
 Many of them are newcomers to the plant, and their decisions reflect and forget that, all at once.
 For those of us sitting on the frontiers of the industry, we can see a hard storm coming, and it will come for them soon enough.